ac-47/mavis.ai/README.md

   <img src="figures/video_demo3.gif" width="300"/>
 </div>

 Alternatively, users have the freedom to choose from various speech recognition models based on their specific needs and preferences.
-Larger, more powerful models may offer improved performance, but they require loading times.
+Larger, more powerful models may offer improved performance, but they require longer loading times.

 <div style="display: flex;">